Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Identifier for the space anomaly.
 ### partName
 Name of the part to spawn
+### vesselName
+Anomalies are typically named "UNK-" and a sequence of letters and numbers, but you can override the name of the vessel if desired.
+This field should be used with unique anomalies (maxInstances = 1).
 ### anomalyType
 Type of anomaly.
 Default is generic.
 ### sizeClass